Why Did We Stop Going Back to The Moon?

 Wernher von Braun and Kennedy.
 Credit: NASA.

-But it wasn’t always this way.
-In fact, at the time when President Kennedy championed Apollo, many scientists were opposed to it, saying, but it would divert money from other projects.
-The top military opposed it because it would take away many of the best scientists from working on aerospace and missile technology.
+But this sentiment wasn’t always prevalent.
+When President Kennedy advocated for Apollo, many scientists were against it, arguing it would divert funds from other projects.
+Military leaders opposed it as well, fearing it would pull talented scientists away from aerospace and missile technology.

-Many reasons as to why we stopped going to the Moon
+Many reasons why we stopped going to the Moon

-There are many reasons why we stopped going to the moon.
-The increasing involvement in Vietnam from 1968 to 75 and the budget cuts that followed.
-The Cold War’s gradual thawing and the growing belief that money could be better spent here on Earth Rather than in space.
+There are several reasons why we stopped going to the moon.
+The increasing involvement in Vietnam from 1968 to 1975 and the resulting budget cuts played a role.
+The gradual easing of the Cold War and the growing belief that funds could be better utilized on Earth rather than in space also influenced this decision.

 The Sputnik achieved impressive milestones in space

-In November 1960, John F Kennedy had been elected president of the USA when the Soviets had been achieving impressive milestones in space.
-They had taken the lead with Sputnik in 1957, the first satellite to orbit the Earth.
+In November 1960, John F. Kennedy was elected president of the United States during a time when the Soviets were achieving significant space milestones.
+They took the lead with Sputnik in 1957, the first satellite to orbit Earth.

 Who was the first American in space?